hanabi/hanabi.github.io/Reference.md

 ![Example Screenshot](img/example.png)

-Note that in this user interface, players are holding their hands like they would be if they were playing in real life.
-For example, in this screenshot, Donald's chop card / right-most card / slot 4 card is the green 5, and Alice's chop card / right-most card / slot 4 card is the yellow 1.
+Note that in this user interface, players are not holding their hands like they would be if they were playing in real life.
+Every player is holding their hands in the same way.
+The left-most card (slot 1) is the newest card in the hand.
+The right-most card (slot 4 / chop) is the oldest card in the hand.

 <br />